 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-NEWS > Teachers' Voices > From Ceuta to the World: Creative Climate Action through Minecraft and LEGO
+News > Teachers' Voices > From Ceuta to the World: Creative Climate Action through Minecraft and LEGO

 From Ceuta to the World: Creative Climate Action through Minecraft and LEGO